elgw/dotter/HELP.md

 # Go where you want to place the code
 cd ~/
 # Download the latest version, which will be put in a new folder called dotter
+# this will ask for your user name and password at github
 git clone git@github.com:elgw/dotter.git
 ```